Positive spoof Lehmer factorizations: Preliminary definitions

-We interpret these spoof factorizations as partial factorizations of integers, where we can select the `primes' that constitute such a `factorization'.
-The bases of the factorization are these spoof primes.
-Note that both bases and exponents are allowed to be equal for distinct factors: for example, $\set{(3, 1), (3, 1)}$ is a spoof factorization with two factors.
-In a minor abuse of notation, and following \cite{BYU-CNT}, we write $x_1^{a_1} \dots x_r^{a_r}$ for the spoof factorization $\set{(x_1, a_1), \dots, (x_r, a_r)}$.
+We interpret a spoof factorization as a factorization $n = x_1^{a_1} \dots x_r^{a_r}$ into powers of not-necessarily-prime factors $x_1, \dots, x_r$, which are nevertheless treated as indivisible and primitive by our ``spoof'' arithmetic functions (see \Cref{Definition: evaluation function} and \Cref{Definition: spoof totient function} below).
+The bases of the factorization are thus ``spoof primes.''
+Note that both bases and exponents are allowed to be equal for distinct factors: for example, $\set{(3, 1), (3, 1)} = 3^1 \cdot 3^1$ is a spoof factorization with two factors.
+The spoof factorizations of \Cref{Definition: spoof factorization} are somewhat broader than those showcased in \Cref{Equation: Diophantine equation}, because we do not wish to prematurely restrict our domain of study; however, \Cref{Theorem: All exponents are 1} below shows that the only nontrivial spoof Lehmer factorizations are those that satisfy \Cref{Equation: Diophantine equation}.

-For brevity and legibility, we freely drop the appellation ``spoof'' through the rest of the paper whenever convenient: all factorizations are taken to be spoof factorizations unless expressly noted otherwise.
+For brevity and legibility, we drop the appellation ``spoof'' throughout the rest of the paper whenever convenient: all factorizations are taken to be spoof factorizations unless expressly noted otherwise.

-We now lay out several conventions and definitions, by analogy with ordinary prime factorizations, which we will employ through the rest of the paper.
+We now lay out several conventions and definitions, in analogy to ordinary prime factorizations, which we will employ throughout the rest of the paper.

 \begin{definition} We define the \defi{(spoof) evaluation function} $\eval:\calF \mapsto \mathbb{Z}$ by

 \end{definition}